PaulPextra/To-Do_List-API/README.md

 ### Implementation 1

 **A user should be authenticated to be able to create a to-do list.
 The user should be able to create multiple to-do list and also retrieve a single to-do list.
-Each user has a unique ID and each to-do list created has a unique ID as well**
+Each user has a unique ID and each to-do list created has a unique ID as well.**

 ### Implementation 2